anvaka/VivaGraphJS/README.md

 Customization
 ----------------------------------------------------
 VivaGraphJS is all about customization.
-You can easily change nodes and links appearance,
-switch layouting algorithm and medium used to display elements of graphs.
-For example, to use CSS-based rendering (instead of default SVG) the following code is used:
+You can easily change nodes and links appearance, switch layouting algorithm and medium used to display elements of the graph.
+For example to use CSS-based rendering (instead of default SVG) the following code is required:

 ```javascript
 var graph = Viva.Graph.graph();